 Residence Hall housing is assigned according to the gender binary, but the Office of Residence Life encourages students to select residence hall housing that is labeled for the gender with which they identify.
+The College also provides gender neutral housing options.
 Please contact the Office of Residence Life for more information about housing options.